linyuiz/EviAnn_update/README.md

 # NOICE
-⭐️This module is currently being upgraded, please do not use it for the time being.⭐️
+⭐️This module is currently being upgraded, please do not use it for the time being.
+⭐️Please wait for the update（https://github.com/linyuiz/zgtools）

 # EviAnn -- evidence-based eukaryotic genome annotation software